w4ffl35/krita_stable_diffusion/README.md

 3. Follow the prompts to download the model if you don't have it already (requires hugging face account)
 4. Start Krita and enable the plugin

+If you have difficulty finding the model, [look at the FAQ](https://github.com/w4ffl35/krita_stable_diffusion/wiki/FAQ).

 Provided you have a standard Krita installation everything should work as expected.
 Your directory stucture for the plugin should look like this: